Finite type invariants of nullhomologous knots in 3-manifolds fibered over $S^1$ by counting graphs: Abstract

 \section{Abstract}

-We study finite type invariants of nullhomologous knots in a closed 3-manifold $M$ defined in terms of certain descending filtration $\{\calK_n(M)\}_{n\geq 1}$ of the vector space $\calK(M)$ spanned by isotopy classes of nullhomologous knots in $M$.
-The filtration $\{\calK_n(M)\}_{n \geq 1}$ is defined by surgeries on special kinds of claspers in $M$.
-When $M$ is fibered over $S^1$ and $H_1(M)=\Z$, we show that the natural surgery map from the space of $\Q[t^{\pm 1}]$-colored Jacobi diagrams on $S^1$ of degree $n$ to the graded quotient $\calK_n(M)/\calK_{n+1}(M)$ is injective for $n\leq 2$.
-This already shows that the classification of nullhomologous knots in $M$ by finite type invariants considered in this paper is rather fine.
-In the proof, we construct a finite type invariant of nullhomologous knots in $M$ up to degree 2 that is an analogue of the invariant given in our previous paper arXiv:1503.08735, which is based on Lescop's construction of $\Z$-equivariant perturbative invariant of 3-manifolds evaluated with the explicit propagator given by the author using parametrized Morse thoery.
+We study finite type invariants of nullhomologous knots in a closed 3-manifold $M$ defined in terms of certain descending filtration $\{\calK_n(M)\}_{n\geq 0}$ of the vector space $\calK(M)$ spanned by isotopy classes of nullhomologous knots in $M$.
+The filtration $\{\calK_n(M)\}_{n \geq 0}$ is defined by surgeries on special kinds of claspers in $M$ having one special leaf.
+More precisely, when $M$ is fibered over $S^1$ and $H_1(M)=\Z$, we study how far the natural surgery map from the space of $\Q[t^{\pm 1}]$-colored Jacobi diagrams on $S^1$ of degree $n$ to the graded quotient $\calK_n(M)/\calK_{n+1}(M)$ can be injective for $n\leq 2$.
+To do this, we construct a finite type invariant of nullhomologous knots in $M$ up to degree 2 that is an analogue of the invariant given in our previous paper arXiv:1503.08735, which is based on Lescop's construction of $\Z$-equivariant perturbative invariant of 3-manifolds.

 \baselinestretch{1.07}

 \mysection{Introduction}{s:***}